ripple/opensource.ripple.com/docs/xls-68-sponsored-fees-and-reserves/references/transactions/sponsorshiptransfer.md

 ## Sponsorship Scenarios

+A {% code-page-name /%} transaction performs one of three operations: **create**, **reassign**, or **end** a sponsorship.
+Each is selected by its own flag (`tfSponsorshipCreate`, `tfSponsorshipReassign`, or `tfSponsorshipEnd`), and the fields you include and who can submit the transaction differ for each.

+The tabs below describe the requirements for each operation.

 {% tabs %}

 {% tab label="Create Sponsorship" %}
-Use the `tfSponsorshipCreate` flag to sponsor an object or account.
+Use the `tfSponsorshipCreate` flag to sponsor an object or account that isn't currently sponsored.
 Only the sponsee can submit the transaction with this configuration.
 The reserve sponsorship transfers to the account specified in the `Sponsor` field.

 To submit a transaction for this scenario: